Descanonge/neba/docs/source/extending.rst

 A simple way to solve this problem is the use of what I would call "orphan keys".
-Instead of being part of the configuration tree, these keys would be class-keys referencing a previously registered Scheme (or Configurable even).
+Instead of being part of the configuration tree, these keys would be class-keys referencing a previously registered Section (or Configurable even).
 Because it relies only on class-keys, we only need to indicate the name of those expected class to not raise any errors.
 It would part the configuration in two
 though: the configuration tree, and the orphan classes.